sourcegraph/handbook/content/strategy-goals/strategy/code-insights/index.md

 **What this looks like:**

-- We focus on adding value within our search and code navigation features
+- We focus on extending and adding value within our search and code navigation features

 **What this does _not_ look like:**

-- We do not focus on adding additional separate /insights/ pages and flows when the same need could be solved within our existing workflows.
+- We do add separate /insights/ pages and flows when the same need could be solved within our existing workflows.

 #### The "why" and "where" is more important than the "what" and "who"

-Most questions individual developers have for Code Insights are about why code is a certain way, or where the code they want to reference can be found.
-They are less concerned with who wrote the code and what the code contains at a high level.
+Most questions individual developers have for Code Insights are about why code is a certain way, or where the code they want to reference is found.
+They are less concerned with who wrote the code and what the codebase contains at a high level (since they are looking at the low-level code itself).

 **What this looks like:**